 Clean the coils either with a vacuum cleaner, cold water, compressed air, or with a soft brush (non metallic).
 On units installed in a corrosive atmosphere, coil cleaning should be part of the regular maintenance program.
 On this type of installation, all dust gathered on the coils should be quickly removed by regular cleaning.

-Caution: Except for Neosys range with MCHx coils, do not use high pressure cleaners that could cause permanent damage to the aluminium coil fins.
+Caution: do not use high pressure cleaners that could cause permanent damage to the aluminium coil fins.